estree/estree/spec.md

+This document specifies the core ESTree AST node types that support the ES5 grammar.

 # Node objects

 ESTree AST nodes are represented as `Node` objects, which may have any prototype inheritance but which implement the following interface: